AdobeDocs/campaign-classic.en/help/rn/using/deprecated-features.md

 This section lists features and capabilities that have been marked as deprecated with latest Campaign Classic releases.

 Generally, features that are planned to be removed in a future release are set to deprecated first, with an alternative provided.
-These features and capabilities are either no longer available for new Campaign Standard customers, or should not be used for any new implementation.
+These features and capabilities are either no longer available for new Campaign Classic customers, or should not be used for any new implementation.
 They are also removed from product documentation.

 Customers are advised to review if they make use of the feature/capability in their current deployment, and make plans to change their implementation to use the alternative provided.
 Please refer to the target removal date to plan your environment and project updates accordingly.